crisislab-platform/ingest-deno/readme.md

 docker run --env-file .env -p 8080:8080 -p 2098:2098/udp ingest-deno
 ```

-You should now be done!
-For the admin and graphing websites, those will run on any regular static web hosting provider.
-Configure them to use your new container as their backend.
+Your server should now be running.
+Look at the Usage section for information about web UIs.

-If it says `Unable to find image 'ingest-deno:latest' locally`, then you need ot build the image:
+If it says `Unable to find image 'ingest-deno:latest' locally`, then you need to build the image:

 ```bash
 docker build -t ingest-deno .
 ```

-### Manually
+### Manually / CLI Commands

+> Make sure you have set up the database using the instructions further up first.

 To run the server, first install Deno: